reidgs/TerraBot/README.md

 ### Installing Virtual Box ###
 Follow the instructions [here](https://www.wikihow.com/Install-VirtualBox) for installing VirtualBox, a software which help you easily create virtual machines.

+QUESTION - I THINK WE CAN ZIP UP THE WHOLE OS, WILL THESE INSTRUCTIONS CHANGE FOR THAT?

 ### Downloading the Operating system ###
 We recommend that you download ubuntu 32 bit [here](https://ubuntu-mate.org/download/) to most